The Litmus Test · Forensic IP Attribution

 03

-Each package carries a C2PA signed seal disclosing the signer, the signer's trust level, and the method version.
-No anonymous, unverifiable claims.
+Each bundle carries a signed provenance seal that discloses the signer, the signer's trust level, and the methodology version applied.

 Built on current law